RJ King

-Robert Jackson "RJ" King III is an American male model.
+Robert Jackson "RJ" King III (born April 1, 1992) is an American male model.
 He has appeared on the cover of Vogue Italia twice.

 Early life

 He was born in Columbia, Missouri on April 1, 1992.
 His sisters Meghan King Edmonds, Julie King, and Caitlin King are also in the entertainment or sports industries.

 Career

 He is represented by IMG Models.
 King was discovered at a mall in St. Louis.

 King has modeled for Tommy Hilfiger, Michael Kors, Dolce & Gabbana, Uniqlo, Max Mara, Samsung, Armani Exchange, Prada (as an exclusive), Hermès, John Varvatos, Yves Saint Laurent, Louis Vuitton, Moncler, Salvatore Ferragamo, J. Crew, Carven, and Banana Republic, Rag & Bone, Brooks Brothers, and DSquared2 among others.
 His first job was for i-D magazine.
 He has also appeared in W and GQ Germany.

+In 2012, King was featured in the first episode of Catfish: The TV show.
+18 year old bisexual woman Chelsea Browning had used King's photos to catfish a 23 year old heterosexual woman, Sunny Cross.
+King himself made an appearance at the end of the episode and was introduced to Cross by hosts Nev Schulman and Max Joseph via a Skype call.